akaratkevich/ansible-juniper-lab-jncis-sp-public/README.md

 # Service Provider Routing and Switching, Specialist (JNCIS-SP) (JN0-363) -- Labs

 >"I hear and I forget.
 I see and I remember.
-I do and I understand." – Confucius.
+I do and I understand." – Confucius

 These labs are part of my preparation for [JNCIS-SP](https://www.juniper.net/gb/en/training/certification/tracks/service-provider-routing-switching/jncis-sp.html) certification.
 The intention was to create a series of readily available labs, encompassing all conceivable topics related to this exam track, that I was able to replicate in this virtualised environment."